 Ms. Tigre is the author and co-author of several publications on themes related to Latin American, regional, and international environmental law.
 Her current research specifically focuses on issues concerning environmental rights and the reshaping of the existing framework of international environmental law.
 Originally from Brazil, she also researches environmental protection of the Amazon ecosystem, with an emphasis on regional cooperation.
 Her first book, ‘Regional Cooperation in Amazonia: A Comparative Environmental Law Analysis,’ was published in 2017.
 She is a TEDx speaker; in her talk, she argued for a regional cooperative approach for environmental protection in Amazonia.

-Ms. Tigre has worked with environmental law firms, infrastructure companies and international nongovernmental organizations, including the World Resources Institute (WRI).
-She holds a double LL.M. from the Elisabeth Haub School of Law at Pace University (Environmental Law and Comparative Legal Studies), from where she graduated magna cum laude.
+Ms. Tigre has previously worked in the private sector and at the World Resources Institute (WRI).
+She was a senior attorney at the Environment Program of the Cyrus R. Vance Center for International Justice, where she provided pro bono legal services to NGOs across the globe, especially in issues related to protected areas and the interface between human rights and the environment.
+Ms. Tigre is a member of the IUCN World Commission on Environmental Law.
+She holds a dual LL.M. from the Elisabeth Haub School of Law at Pace University (Environmental Law and Comparative Legal Studies), from where she graduated magna cum laude.
 Ms. Tigre was a visiting scholar at Widener Law School and Maurice A. Dean Law School at Hofstra University.
 She received her LL.B. from the Pontifícia Universidade Católica of Rio de Janeiro, Brazil.
-She is fluent in Portuguese, English and German, with basic understanding of French and Spanish.